khanley6/matplotlib-cpp/README.md

 The C++-part of the library consists of the single header file `matplotlibcpp.h` which can be placed anywhere.

-Since a python interpreter is opened internally, it is necessary to link against `libpython2.7` in order to use matplotlib-cpp.
+Since a python interpreter is opened internally, it is necessary to link against `libpython` in order to use matplotlib-cpp.

 # CMake